-Whenever Roofstock launches their services in a new market, they have a team that establishes partnerships with local property managers (usually 5-8 individual managers), and then they narrow that down to the best 2-3 on their list, and those are the ones they recommend.
+Whenever Roofstock launches their services in a new market, they have a team that establishes partnerships with local property managers (usually 5-8 individual managers), then narrow that down to the best 2-3 on their list, and those are the ones they recommend.

 It's also important to note – Roofstock has no financial affiliation with the property managers they recommend, so there’s no bias around who they end up choosing to recommend to their investors.

 Investors also aren't contractually obligated to work with any particular property manager.
-An investor can choose who they want to work with, if/when they want to fire their property manager, or whether they want to manage the property themselves (say, if you want to use a service like Cozy or Buildium).
+An investor can choose who they want to work with, if/when they want to fire their property manager, or whether they want to manage the property themselves (say, if you want to use a service like TenantCloud or Buildium).